Pilot Grant Program

 Each awardee will be required to present the results of their project at the following annual meeting and cite funding support from the P30 in submitted papers.

-Two pilot awards of $30,000 each will be funded.
 These awards are intended to support the development and collection of pilot data over a 1 year period leading to a grant submission.
 The pilot grants will be administered by the MiMHC Center with no indirect costs available to the grantee department/division.
 Funds are generally not made available for equipment purchases.